-It is worth to point out that, though ClustBoostCGPC and BoostCGPC build an ensemble of classifiers for the task of data classification, there are some main differences between the two approaches.
+It is worth pointing out that though ClustBoostCGPC and BoostCGPC build an ensemble of classifiers for the task of data classification, there are some main differences between the two approaches.
 ClustBoostCGPC is a distributed algorithm that runs the boosting technique on a hybrid model of parallel GP by combining the island and cellular models.
-Thus it assumes that each node has its own population and its own data set and that the classification algorithm CGPCbe trained on the local data there contained.
+Thus, it assumes that each node has its own population and its own data set and that the classification algorithm CGPC be trained on the local data there contained.